US added 678,000 jobs in February in sign of economic health

 WASHINGTON (AP) — U.S. employers added a robust 678,000 jobs in February, another gain that underscored the economy’s solid health as the omicron wave fades and more Americans venture out to spend at restaurants, shops and hotels despite surging inflation.

+Friday’s hiring figures were collected before Russia’s invasion of Ukraine, which has sent oil prices jumping and has heightened risks and uncertainties for economies in Europe and the rest of the world.

+Yet the February hiring data suggest that two years after COVID-19 sparked a nationwide shutdown and 22 million job losses, the disease is losing its grip on America's economy.
+More people are taking jobs or searching for work — a trend that, if it endures, will help ease the labor shortages that have bedeviled employers for the past year.

+In addition, fewer people are now working remotely because of the disease.
+A continuing flow of people back to offices could boost employment in urban downtowns.
+And the number of Americans who are delaying job hunts for fear of the disease fell sharply from January, when omicron was raging, to February.

-The latest jobs data follows recent reports that have shown an economy maintaining strength as new COVID infections have plummeted since late January.
+Recent economic data show that growth has stayed healthy as new COVID infections have plummeted since late January.
 Consumer spending has risen, spurred by higher wages and savings.
 Restaurant traffic has regained pre-pandemic levels, hotel reservations are up and far more Americans are flying than at the height of omicron.

-Friday's hiring figures were collected before Russia's invasion of Ukraine, which has sent oil prices surging and has escalated risks and uncertainties for economies in Europe and the rest of the world.

-The report showed that average hourly pay in the United States barely rose last month but has increased 5.1% in the past year, a sign that companies feel compelled to raise wages to attract and keep workers.
-Many employers, in turn, have been raising prices to offset their higher labor costs, a process that has fueled inflation.

-The strong hiring in February occurred across most of the economy, with restaurants, bars and hotels adding 79,000 jobs, construction 60,000 and transportation and warehousing 48,000.
-The economy still has 2.1 million fewer jobs than it did before the pandemic erupted two years ago this month, though the gap is closely fast.

-After months of concerns about labor shortages holding back businesses, there were tentative signs last month that more people are taking jobs or looking for work.
-The number of people who said they avoided job hunting because they were concerned about COVID fell to 1.2 million in February, down 600,000 from January, when omicron was raging.
+Still, escalating costs for gasoline, wheat and metals such as aluminum, which are exported by both Ukraine and Russia, will likely accelerate inflation in the coming months.
+Higher prices and anxieties surrounding the war could slow hiring and growth later this year, though economists expect the consequences to be more severe in Europe than in the United States.

-Yet consumer inflation has reached its highest level since 1982, squeezing America’s households and businesses, with price spikes especially high for such necessities as food, gasoline and rent.
+Inflation has already reached its highest level since 1982, squeezing America’s households and businesses, with price spikes especially high for such necessities as food, gasoline and rent.
 In response, the Federal Reserve is set to raise interest rates several times this year beginning later this month.
 Those increases will eventually mean higher borrowing rates for consumers and businesses, including for homes, autos and credit cards.

-The Fed chair cautioned that if inflation failed to ease later this year as he expects, he would consider carrying out half-point increases at future central bank meetings.
-Larger hikes would raise the risk of weakening the economy or even tipping it into recession.

-Powell also warned that Russia’s invasion of Ukraine will lead to higher prices for gas as well as for such other commodities as aluminum, wheat and corn, thereby keeping inflation higher than it would otherwise have been.
-Oil prices, which have been soaring since war began more than a week ago, are critically important to the global economy.
+Gregory Daco, chief economist at tax advisory firm EY-Parthenon, suggested that the increase in the number of Americans looking for a job last month was “the most important number” in the report.

+“That will reduce wage growth pressures and put us on a more sustainable trajectory for the economy," Daco said.

-For now, though, despite high inflation, the rapid fading of the omicron variant is likely to accelerate the U.S. economy and job growth.
+For now, the rapid fading of the omicron variant has given a boost to the economy.
 A survey by The Associated Press-NORC Center for Public Affairs Research found that Americans are now much less worried about COVID than they were in December and January.
 Mask mandates and other restrictions are ending.
-More companies are returning to pre-pandemic operations, including working in offices.

 Data from the restaurant reservation software provider OpenTable showed that seated diners surpassed pre-pandemic levels late last month.
 And figures from the Transportation Security Administration reflected a sharp increase in the number of people willing to take airplane flights.